stevob14/passivecash/index.md

 ### Savings Bonds

 If you are looking for a safe place to protect your cash from inflation, I savings bonds are a great option.
 I bonds pay a fixed rate of interest that changes with inflation.
-You can find more information on I bonds at [TreasuryDirect](https://www.treasurydirect.gov/savings-bonds/i-bonds/).
+You can find more information and purchase I bonds at [TreasuryDirect](https://www.treasurydirect.gov/savings-bonds/i-bonds/).

 ### Treasury Bills